-I often go to my Baby’s First Foods to grab our tired and true recipes for many foods.
+I often go to my Baby’s First Foods to grab our tried and true recipes for many foods.
 I hope you find this book an important keepsake and reference in your pantry.

 - First Grains, Fruits and Vegetables – The Whole Grain, Cooking Grains, Types of Wheat, Beans for Added Nutrition, Milling Beans, Cooking times, Grain Combinations